England have 'issues' & 'more questions than answers'

 Last updated on .From the section Cricket

-England's squad depth is causing them "some issues" before their upcoming 50-over World Cup defence, says 2019-winning captain Eoin Morgan.
+England's squad depth is causing them "some issues" before defending their 50-over World Cup title in India, says 2019-winning captain Eoin Morgan.

-Coach Matthew Mott has named a provisional 15-man squad for the competition but it can still be amended until 28 September.
+The tournament starts on 5 October and England's provisional 15-man squad can be amended until 28 September.

-Batter Harry Brook is the most notable omission, with Ben Stokes coming out of ODI retirement to take his place.
+Batter Harry Brook is the most notable omission, with Ben Stokes coming out of one-day international (ODI) retirement to take his place.

 "They are spoilt for choice with talent," Morgan told Sky Sports.